Issue Area

 Overview

+With federal climate funding increasingly uncertain, more states are exploring policies for corporate polluters to pay for climate damages and fund solutions.
 States like Washington and California have created economy-wide cap-and-invest programs, while others are joining regional initiatives such as RGGI (the Regional Greenhouse Gas Initiative).
-For climate superfunds, states like Vermont and New York, have passed legislation to allow the state to recover financial damages from fossil fuel companies for the impacts of climate change.
-Also, across the country, states are passing a variety of climate finance legislation to reinforce the ability for financial institutions to utilize environmental, social, and good governance (ESG) standards and shield constituents from the economic threats of climate change.
+For climate superfunds, states like Vermont and New York have passed legislation to allow the state to recover financial damages from fossil fuel companies for the impacts of climate change.

 View the Story of Washington's Cap-and-Invest